 Bean's Café is a soup kitchen and day shelter for the homeless in Anchorage.
 We serve breakfast at Bean's on the third Monday of each month at 7:45am.
 Bean's Cafe is always in need of volunteers to assist with kitchen preparation, basic housekeeping, grounds keeping and maintenance work.
 Bean's Cafe website.

 This shelter is for homeless women and children.
 Anchor Park's been helping at Clare House for over 15 years by providing a meal for residents.
 Currently, on the 3rd Sunday of every month, members provide main dishes, salads, desserts, and loaves of bread.
 Clare House also accepts donations of food, 2% milk, women's and children's clothing, toys, diapers, baby food and toiletries.
 Clare House website

 (Fellowship In Service to Humanity) is an all-volunteer organization that provides three days of meals to families temporarily without food or means.
 Anchor Park provides tuna fish each month for these specifically planned menus.
 Our donation emphasis is 240 cans of tuna on the first Sunday of the month.
 A basket for donations is available by the church office.
 F.I.S.H website.

 The Social Justice Ministry

 This group came together as a response to our values of stewardship (of the earth and of our resources), justice (economic, political, gender, and sexual orientation), healing (between people, and of self), responsibility to others, and being agents of change.
 We use the United Methodist Book of Discipline and the Book of Resolutions as guidance in planning actions that bring attention to areas of concern.
 We are a small group of passionate people who seek to bring the mission of social justice that is a long-standing part of our heritage as Methodists, as first embodied in the way that John Wesley lived his life, alive within our congregation.
+We are a registered reconciling community with RCM.
 Anyone who is concerned with Social Justice Issues and is interested in pursuing solutions, is invited to take part in our group.
 Members do not need to be formally nominated to participate in this group.
 Sherri Whitethorn firstname.lastname@example.org

 The Nicaragua Mission